-Steps: all the technical difficulties that are executed keeping the same direction e.g. chassé, cross chassé, change of edges, cross rolls, cut-step, crosses, runs etc.
+Steps: all the technical difficulties that are executed keeping the same direction e.g. chassé, cross chassé, cross rolls, cut-step, crosses, runs etc.

 Note: half rotation or one rotation jumps on two feet or one foot are not considered a step or a turn.